This is not a complicated recipe and does not take as long to prepare as Julia Child’s infamous Beef Bourguignon recipe.

 - 1 lb. fresh mushrooms, cleaned and sliced

-- To marinate the beef cubes add to a bowl with wine, bay leaf, garlic and salt and pepper.
+- To marinate the beef cubes add to a bowl with [wine if using] or use fresh squeezed orange juice, bay leaf, garlic and salt and pepper.
 Cover and chill approximately 30 minutes or longer if you have the time.

-There are several steps to this recipe, but the prep goes quickly.
+NOTE: There are several steps to prep this recipe, but the prep goes quickly.
+It’s is so worth making this delicious comfort food meal in the cold days of winter.

 There are a few extra steps to this recipe, but it is so worth it especially since the prep time only takes about 30 minutes.
 The results were exceptional, this was the best stew I’ve made in a long time.